italicize/word-template-maker/make-a-userform.md

 # Make a LongInputBox function

-Sometimes you need a LongInputBox function that accepts 32,000 characters, including line break, because the [InputBox function](https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/inputbox-function) accepts only 254 characters.
+Sometimes you need a LongInputBox function that accepts 32,000 characters, including line breaks, because the [InputBox function](https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/inputbox-function) accepts only 254 characters.

 1. Make a new UserForm:
    1. Open Word and open a new blank document.